sidhuko/npm-toolkit/readme.md

   * First of all create npm-toolkit-rc in the root of your project.
   * You add the tasks by creating a Node.js script in npm-toolkit-rc/tasks.

+"npm-toolkit" and "nt" aliases will be added globally and can be used interchangeably.

-You can run created tasks by typing "npm-toolkit do [task-name]" from anywhere in your project
+You can run created tasks by typing "nt do [task-name]" from anywhere in your project

 Check out an example here: https://github.com/vot/npm-toolkit-example